Big tech cloud exit checklist

 • Inner peace from no longer funding data surveillance.

-• They’ll sleep better knowing your backups don’t reside under the CLOUD Act.
+• They will sleep better knowing the backups do not reside under the CLOUD Act.

-• And you might just avoid explaining your infrastructure to a Data Protection Authority with a grudge.
+• And it may be worth avoiding explaining the infrastructure to a Data Protection Authority with a grudge.